Work in compressed air: Classes

-Traditionally, compressed air work was limited to maximum ambient pressures of between 3 and 4 bar, but experience with offshore saturation diving shows that higher pressures can be managed at acceptable risk using the techniques developed in that industry, including saturation exposures and the use of breathing gases other than air.
+Traditionally, compressed air work was generally limited to gauge pressures of about 3–4 bar (ambient pressures of approximately 4–5 bar absolute), but experience with offshore saturation diving shows that higher pressures can be managed at acceptable risk using the techniques developed in that industry, including saturation exposures and the use of breathing gases other than air.

-Compressed air work may be categorised as "low pressure", where staged decompression is not required regardless of exposure time (gauge pressure below 0.7 bar), "intermediate pressures" requiring stage decompression, but below the statutory limit, and "high pressure" where the ambient pressure is above the statutory limit (gauge pressure more than 3.5 bar in the UK – the limit may vary according to national legislation).
+Compressed air work may be categorised as "low pressure", where staged decompression is not required regardless of exposure time gauge pressure below approximately 0.7 bar (jurisdiction-dependent), "intermediate pressures" requiring stage decompression, but below the statutory limit, and "high pressure" where the ambient pressure is above the statutory limit gauge pressure above 3.5 bar in the UK (limits vary by jurisdiction).

 Work at 5.5 bar was necessary during tunnelling operations under Hong Kong, after the tunnel boring machine was damaged after hitting hard pink granite near the shore.
-The cutting heads seized and part of the top of the tunnel collapsed, flooding the tunnel with seawater.
-The relatively hot environment made the usual procedure of freezing the surrounding rock with liquid nitrogen impracticable so it was decided to pressurise the tunnel and work at ambient pressure until repairs could be completed.
-A new set of tables was designed and tested as the 1966 Blackpool decompression tables previously used for tunnelling work had produced significant long tern osteonecrosis injuries.
+The cutting heads seized, and part of the top of the tunnel collapsed, flooding the tunnel with seawater.
+The relatively hot environment made the usual procedure of freezing the surrounding rock with liquid nitrogen impracticable, so it was decided to pressurise the tunnel and work at ambient pressure until repairs could be completed.
+New decompression tables were developed and validated because the 1966 Blackpool tables had been associated with an unacceptably high incidence of dysbaric osteonecrosis during tunnelling operations previously used for tunnelling work had produced significant long-term osteonecrosis injuries.
 Much of the work and decompression was done using trimix breathing gases.